ASU Kern Project and Staff

 Dr. Brent Sebold is a key partner on the ASU Kern Grant.
 He also serves as the Director of Entrepreneurship + Innovation @ the Ira A. Fulton Schools of Engineering.
 In this role, Brent leads a variety of enterprise-wide startup support initiatives for student, faculty, and community-based entrepreneurs.

-Layla Reitmeier is the Project Manager of the ASU Kern Grant.
+Layla Reitmeier is the Senior Project Manager of the ASU Kern Grant.
 She works closely and collaboratively with the project leadership, team and colleagues to devise strategies for the timely delivery of grant outcomes, and tracks project’s goals, activities and budget.

 The ASU Kern Project partners with the Kern Entrepreneurial Engineering Network (KEEN) to integrate the entrepreneurial mindset in engineering education on a national scale.
 Funded by The Kern Family Foundation, the project aims to: (1) develop a set of resources that support mentorship of engineering faculty in building a community of practice that values quality teaching, impactful research, and instilling a collaborative and entrepreneurial mindset; and (2) impact ASU engineering students through curricular and co-curricular approaches by weaving the entrepreneurial mindset into courses and student engagement activities.